Pastoral Counselor ordained Elder/Minister Ambassador at Alpha 7 Ministries M.A.Christian Clinical Counseling &Certified in CreationTherapy

 After her series of mini strokes her posture also changed again along with her hymn singing and speaking.
 Her voice used for the many altar prayers now quieted, and her singing voice now only emitting a brittle scratchy throaty noise.
 The walker now obsolete and the need for a much needed yet regretted wheelchair.
 Along with a shower and bath chair and all the other paraphernalia that are needed to help one attend to all of the personal hygiene necessities.

-I purchased a padded desk lap pad to try encouraging arts and simple crafts, along with a mini water fall to solicit a tranquil environment, with soft soothing music in the background.
-Her living room now begins to shift from her antique damask furniture to a padded sofa for her to look out the window at her once lovingly attended garden.
-Her bedroom now housed a hospital bed that she just could not get used to, her physical position gradually shifting from flowered bed linen.
+I purchased a padded desk lap pad to try encouraging arts and simple crafts, along with a mini water fall closeby to solicit a tranquil environment, with soft soothing music in the background.
+Her living room now begins to shift from her antique damask furniture to a padded sofa to raise her up so she look out the window at her once lovingly attended garden.
+Her bedroom now housed a hospital bed that she just could not get used to, her physical position gradually shifting from flowered bed linen rather than sitting up.
 Life and her many once enjoyed pastimes gradually became a thing of the past.
 Her once strong frame now frail.
 Only a mere silhouette and her limbs delicately extended on her now almost immobile body.
 Although often smiling a mere slight puzzling frown surfacing at times.
 I share this because she was one to always help others...

 Hopefully this will help you if you have an aging parent, love them now so you will have no regrets when that day comes when they say goodbye!
 You will know that at His appointed time the Lord will call them home.